 - Press and release the OPEN button.
 The Awning opens to its full projection and the arms will still be bent but locked at the elbow (this is normal). - Press and release the CLOSE button.
-The Awning closes to where the Front Bar is under the Semi-Cassette Housing.
+The Awning closes to about 1"-2" between the Front Bar and the round front edge of the Arm Clamp.
 See Figure 25 on Page 22. - Press my/STOP to stop the Awning at any position.